Battle of Anzio: Breakout

-At 05:45 on May 23, 1944, 1,500 Allied artillery pieces commenced bombardment.
+At 05:45 on 23 May 1944, 1,500 Allied artillery pieces commenced bombardment.
 Forty minutes later the guns paused as attacks were made by close air support and then resumed as the infantry and armour moved forward.
 The first day's fighting was intense: the 1st Armored Division lost 100 tanks and 3rd Infantry Division suffered 955 casualties.
 The Germans suffered too, with the 362nd Infantry Division estimated to have lost 50% of its fighting strength.

 Men of 'D' Company, 1st Battalion, Green Howards, part of 15th Brigade of the 5th Infantry Division, occupy a captured German communications trench during the breakout at Anzio, Italy, 22 May 1944.

-Mackensen had been convinced that the Allies' main thrust would be up the Via Anziate, and the ferocity of the British feint on May 23 and 24 did nothing to persuade him otherwise.
+Mackensen had been convinced that the Allies' main thrust would be up the Via Anziate, and the ferocity of the British feint on 23 and 24 May did nothing to persuade him otherwise.
 Kesselring was convinced that the Allies' intentions were to gain Route 6 and ordered the Hermann Göring Panzer Division, resting 150 mi away at Livorno, (Note: Livorno is referred to as "Leghorn" in contemporary Allied maps and documents.) to Valmontone to hold open Route 6 for the 10th Army, which was retreating up this road from Cassino.

-In the afternoon of May 25, Cisterna finally fell to the 3rd Infantry Division, who had to go from house to house winkling out the German 362nd Infantry Division, which had refused to withdraw and, as a consequence, had virtually ceased to exist by the end of the day.
-By the end of May 25, the 3rd Infantry Division was heading into the Velletri gap near Cori, and elements of the 1st Armored Division was within 3 mi of Valmontone and were in contact with units of the Hermann Göring Division which were just starting to arrive from Leghorn.
-Although VI Corps had suffered over 3,300 casualties in the three days fighting, Operation Buffalo was going to plan, and Truscott was confident that a concerted attack by the 1st Armored Division and the 3rd Infantry Division the next day would get his troops astride Route 6.
+In the afternoon of 25 May, Cisterna finally fell to the 3rd Infantry Division, who had to go from house to house winkling out the German 362nd Infantry Division, which had refused to withdraw and, as a consequence, had virtually ceased to exist by the end of the day.
+By the end of 25 May, the 3rd Infantry Division was heading into the Velletri gap near Cori, and elements of the 1st Armoured Division was within 3 mi of Valmontone and were in contact with units of the Hermann Göring Division which were just starting to arrive from Leghorn.
+Although VI Corps had suffered over 3,300 casualties in the three days fighting, Operation Buffalo was going to plan, and Truscott was confident that a concerted attack by the 1st Armoured Division and the 3rd Infantry Division the next day would get his troops astride Route 6.